gabrielgriffo/gojira/README.md

-# 🚀 Gojira
+# 🚀 Goji

-**Gojira** is a modern desktop application for project management and development tools, built with Tauri, React, and TypeScript.
+**Goji** is a modern desktop application for project management and development tools, built with Tauri, React, and TypeScript.
 It provides a powerful, secure, and intuitive interface for managing your development workflow with integrated JIRA connectivity.

 ## ✨ Key Features